Rainbow Game, Room 1

 It was an awkward description, but Viola kind of understood.
 It was like her daddy when he wore all black and had his hat on.
 Tall and black but not rounded like Duffle.
 It was another part of the foal’s account that truly caught her attention, though: “… Pwaytimes?”

 Was this all a game of some sort?
 How could they play it?
-Bunny begun to tap a back hoof, apparently to expel some of his anxiety, and the others seemed to have the same question as Viola.
+Bunny began to tap a back hoof, apparently to expel some of his anxiety, and the others seemed to have the same question as Viola.

 Except for Blue, who went to hug Toy Boat and fell into the water, holding onto the distraught sea fluffy and preventing him from shoving it back out.
 It required Duffle to get them both out, placing both Blue and Toy Boat onto the floor.